0ldsk00l/smsplus/README.md

 Currently runs on Linux, macOS, BSD, and Windows.

 #### Compiling
-You will require GLFW3, libepoxy, and libao to build.
+You will require GLFW3, and libepoxy to build.
 ```
 make
 ```